oskomra/e-commerce-app-backend/README.md

 | Security       | Spring Security + JWT |
 | Build Tool     | Maven             |
 | Deployment     | Railway          |

 ---

+## User Roles and Admin Access

+- By default, all newly registered users are assigned the **user** role.
+- For demo purposes, the application includes **one pre-created admin user** with elevated privileges.

+### Admin Credentials

+- **Email:** admin@gmail.com
+- **Password:** admin123

+You can use these credentials to log in as an admin and access admin-specific features such as managing products and orders.

+---